switchupcb/disgo/shard/README.md

 This sharding strategy is based on **active-active load balancing** and must be implemented using a modified shard manager.

-_Read TODO "Implementing a Sharding Strategy (Guide)" for more information about alternative sharding strategy implementations._
+_Read ["Implementing a Sharding Strategy (Guide)"](https://github.com/switchupcb/disgo/discussions/65) for more information about implementing an alternative sharding strategy._

 ## QA